richardpenman/whois/README.rst

 -  Able to extract data for all the popular TLDs (com, org, net, ...)
 -  Query a WHOIS server directly instead of going through an intermediate web service like many others do.
--  Works with Python 2 & 3
+-  Works with Python 3 (Python 2 compatibility was dropped after 0.7.2)